 Just Another Story of PErsonal Growth and Transformation

-I’m Lily Calfee, a lifelong foodie, advice-giver, and the voice behind Ideal Nourishment.
+I’m Lily Calfee, a lifelong foodie, feminist, and advice-giver.

 I offer a comfortable space for you to look your demons straight in the eye.
 I'll hold you accountable, but my office is a judgement-free zone because I have walked the same path you are on now.
 Together, we'll transform your relationship with food, exercise, and most importantly, yourself.